Improved Clone Evaluation and Selection of CHO Cell Lines using ambr15®

 Category: Cell Line Development

-By: Anton Stefan - Scientist, Dirk Mueller - Team Leader, Dr Christoph Zehe - Head of Technology Development, Michael Grauf - Scientist,
+By: Anton Stefan - Scientist, Dirk Mueller - Team Leader, Dr Christoph Zehe - Lead Scientist, Michael Grauf - Scientist,

 The global market for biopharmaceutical products continues to expand, making it a highly attractive market for biopharmaceutical companies.
 Due to the rising number of projects with variant protein drug candidate molecules, increasing productivity of cell culture process development to support material production for early phase clinical trials has been an important task in recent years.
 In the past, Sartorius Stedim Cellca performed clone screening and evaluation using shake flasks, which has some limitations e.g. limited control of pH and dissolved oxygen (DO) and it is difficult to replicate the environments of stirred-tank bioreactors.
 The ambr 15® is an automated micro bioreactor system, that mimics the cell culture conditions of large 5L and 10L bioreactor systems, providing comparable results rapidly and cost effectively.
 As part of the on-going continuous improvement of our cell line development platform we implemented ambr 15® to perform the clone evaluation and selection of CHO cell lines.